 Admissions to the SCI program in this department is on-going.
 Applicants interested in applying must have 3 years of teaching experience, submit their resume, and attend a doctoral information session to be considered for admission.
 Applicants will complete a departmental writing sample during the information session.
 Once the application is complete and the writing sample collected, the applicant must complete an interview with the core doctoral faculty to be considered for admission.

 When initially admitted to the doctoral program by the graduate school, students must complete a departmental orientation session, have a degree plan approved, and have a residency plan approved before being fully admitted to the program by the department.

 Any student wishing to take doctoral coursework in the department who has not been officially admitted into the doctoral program may get permission to take one course prior to admission.
 The student must get permission from the doctoral coordinator and course instructor prior to enrolling for the course.

 Our outstanding doctoral program has produced outstanding professionals who serve with distinction in universities, school districts, and research institutes throughout North America.
-Our doctoral faculty members hold degrees from diverse programs, including The University of North Texas, Texas A&M University, Kent State University, The University of Florida, Oklahoma State University, and more.
+Our doctoral faculty members hold degrees from diverse programs, including The University of North Texas, Texas A&M University, Kent State University, The University of Florida, Oklahoma State University, The Ohio State University and more.